humanmade/altis-documentation/other-docs/guides/how-to-submit-a-bug-report.md

 ## Environment Setup and Configuration.

-Please let us know what environments the bug is occurring in, and whether you were able to reproduce the bug locally or not.
+Please let us know what environments the bug is occurring in, what configuration you have in `composer.json` under the `extra.altis` property (making sure to redact any sensitive information like API keys), and whether you were able to reproduce the bug locally or not.